Ryushe/mangamaker/notes.md

 # remember
 - search loop doesnt exit properly anymore
+- moved extract_numbrs to utils

 # Todo
 - migrate the get_covers and amazon -> the site class (see download_katana_zips.py)
+- if cover not found use the one from mangakatana

 - amazon meta.py:
     - have data based on volumes